Moving nearly 8,000-pound sign was Patriots' Super offseason story

 2. When Patriots receiver Julian Edelman signed a two-year contract extension through 2019 this offseason that included a $5 million signing bonus, it was widely viewed in media circles as a team-friendly deal.
 Edelman, the thinking went, could have cashed in for a larger paycheck as an unrestricted free agent after the 2017 season.
 But what unfolded Friday night, with Edelman tearing his right ACL, is a reminder of what most contract situations are truly about: who assumes the majority of risk in an extremely physical game, the team or player.
 If he didn't sign the extension, Edelman's free-agent status would have looked a lot different after the season if he was coming off a torn ACL.

 3a.
-Did You Know, Part II: Last year, Edelman was targeted by quarterback Tom Brady on third down 38 times, which was more than the next three Patriots combined -- Chris Hogan (12), Danny Amendola (10) and Malcolm Mitchell (10).
+Did You Know, Part I: Last year, Edelman was targeted by quarterback Tom Brady on third down 38 times, which was more than the next three Patriots combined -- Chris Hogan (12), Danny Amendola (10) and Malcolm Mitchell (10).

 3b.
 Did You Know, Part II: Including the playoffs, Edelman has 436 receptions since 2013, which is 187 more than any other Patriots player over that span (Rob Gronkowski is next, 249).